anutron/behavior/Docs/Delegator.md

 * `Stop` - calls `event.stop()` on the event for you; this is typically done in the registered trigger, but can be done at the element level if you include this trigger in your HTML declaration.
 * `PreventDefault` - similar to `Stop`, this calls `event.preventDefault()`.

+### Events of note

+Triggers can fire events on the instance of Delegator that invokes them.
+See the Events section above regarding the events supported by default.
+In particular, if you're using this class with Behavior you should take care to connect the two and to use the `destroyDom` and `ammendDom` events.

+You can also have your triggers fire any other arbitrary event that you like to facilitate integration with other triggers or external objects that attach to Delegator's event model.

 Delegator Method: attach {#Delegator:attach}
 --------------------------------------------------